Infisical/infisical/helm-charts/README.md

 # Infisical Helm Charts

 Welcome to Infisical Helm Charts repository!
-Find below the instrcutions to setup and install our charts.
+Find instructions below to setup and install our charts.

 ```sh
 # Add the Infisical repository